FORA Knowledge Base

 Error message: E-U/ Err 24

-Inserts a used test strip.
-Repeat the test with a new test strip.
-Blood sample is input before the symbol for blood blinks.
+Inserted a used test strip.
+A blood sample was input before the symbol for blood blinks.

-Solution: Wait for the “blood drop” symbol to blink then re-test using a proper amount of blood.
+Solution: Wait for the “blood drop” symbol to blink then repeat the test.

 Error message: E-F